How Infocyte is Helping Prevent Election Hacking in Texas with Election Security Assessments

 Protecting our elections and voting systems from cyber attack is a top priority for every state and local government.
 Leaders across the country are taking steps to reduce the threat of election tampering and election hacking.
-With the 2020 U.S. Presidential Election on the horizon, Texas is ramping up election cybersecurity exercises to assess, test, score, and secure our electronic voting machines.
+With the 2020 U.S. Presidential Election on the horizon, Texas is ramping up election cybersecurity by assessing, testing, scoring, and securing the technology and practices involved in operating elections.
 One way Texas is leading the way in protecting our democracy is by using Infocyte to perform Election Security Assessments.

 - Hunts within memory where advanced cyber attackers can hide.

 - Detects file-less malware, advanced persistent threats, and vulnerabilities.

 - Agent-less—deploy and inspect thousands of hosts per hour with ease.

 Additionally, Infocyte can be leveraged beyond the initial threat and vulnerability assessment to perform incident response—investigation, triage, and recovery of compromised systems.

 Infocyte’s Election Security Assessment was created by experienced elections and cyber security experts.
 The standards used for analysis include:

 - NIST Cyber Security Framework (CSF) adapted to align with Texas CSF

 - Industry best practices from decades of experience and thousands of IR investigations